top of page

 Kirkus Reviews summarized the theme nicely: “In some ways, the novel is a brutal cautionary tale, showing how one mistake can spiral into a life-changing series of events.
 In another, however, it is a moving coming-of-age narrative about a girl who discovers herself amid extreme circumstances.
 A nuanced yet plainly told novel.”

-The plan is in place.
-By the time they realize her camping trip was bogus, Maggie is in another state, about to run again from new dangers.
+Running Away: Maggie's Story starts in Maggie's voice: "This is my last night in this house."
+By the time they realize she's gone, Maggie is in another state, about to run again from new dangers.
 When Peg realizes her daughter is not coming back, she knows she must find her quickly or they may never see each other again.
 Peg's missing journal from when she ran away as a teen is the only clue to Maggie's whereabouts.

 Originally published as Running Away, this novel won an Honorable Mention in the Writer’s Digest International Self-Published Book Awards.